HackTricks-wiki/hacktricks/macos-hardening/macos-security-and-privilege-escalation/macos-security-protections/macos-sip.md

 ## **Basic Information**

-**System Integrity Protection (SIP)** is a security technology in macOS that safeguards certain system directories from unauthorized access, even for the root user.
-It prevents modifications to these directories, including creation, alteration, or deletion of files.
-The main directories that SIP protects are:
+**System Integrity Protection (SIP)** in macOS is a mechanism designed to prevent even the most privileged users from making unauthorized changes to key system folders.
+This feature plays a crucial role in maintaining the integrity of the system by restricting actions like adding, modifying, or deleting files in protected areas.
+The primary folders shielded by SIP include:

 * **/System**
 * **/bin**
 * **/sbin**
 * **/usr**

-The protection rules for these directories and their subdirectories are specified in the **`/System/Library/Sandbox/rootless.conf`** file.
-In this file, paths starting with an asterisk (\*) represent exceptions to SIP's restrictions.
+The rules that govern SIP's behavior are defined in the configuration file located at **`/System/Library/Sandbox/rootless.conf`**.
+Within this file, paths that are prefixed with an asterisk (*) are denoted as exceptions to the otherwise stringent SIP restrictions.

-For instance, the following configuration:
+Consider the example below:

 ```javascript
 /usr